pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 ### 6.1 Overview

 Design maintenance during study conduct is managed primarily through other SOPs.
-This section provides brief overview and references.
+This section provides brief overview, references and describes the essential documents.

 ### 6.2 Design Changes